widged/gb-elm-language/en/intro/03-static type.md

     }
 ```

-## Generalisation with type variables
+## Type generalisation with type variables

 Elm allows you to easily write very general functions if they don't use any specific behavior of the types in them.
 Functions that have type variables are called *polymorphic functions*.